lonhattan007/Weather-Forecast-frontend/README.md

 - Components and their respective files should be named with Pascal case, eg. _AddStaffModal_, _AddStaffModal.jsx_.

+- Branches should be named in the form of `<prefix>/<functionality>`, for example `ft/login`.
+Some conventional prefixes:

+    - ft: Working on a new feature
+    - fix: Fixing errors or refactoring code
+    - pkg: Adding packages
+    - doc: Adding documentations

 - To be added.

 ### Components

+- The preferred way of writing components is functional components.

 - It is highly recommended to use pre-installed components from libraries and UI kits rather than build one from scratch.
 This saves up tons of time.